The Story of Nativity

 In March 2020, following the outbreak of the Covid-19 virus, all church services, activities and meetings at Nativity were suspended.
 Services were recorded in pieces and put on YouTube to be viewed in parishioners’ homes.
 In-person services were allowed outdoors beginning in August 2020 but when winter arrived, services again were pre-recorded.
 Services resumed outdoors in the Spring, including Easter 2021.
 Two of the Christmas 2021 services were held outdoors under a tent.
 It wasn’t until 2022 that clergy and parishioners felt comfortable meeting indoors again.
 Throughout this period, pledges remained at previous levels or higher, indicated strong support for Nativity and its mission.

 In October 2023, our beloved Rector, The Rev. Stephanie Allen accepted a call to be the Canon for Leadership Development in the Diocese of East Carolina.
 We then entered a period of transition, during which The Rev. Stephany Yancy and The Rev. Dr. Cathy Deats served as Co-interim Rectors.
 After a successful search, The Rev. Grey Maggiano was called as the next Rector of Church of the Nativity.
-His first service is September 8, 2024.
+His first service was September 8, 2024.

 The Nativity logo